hhromic/midi-utils-js/README.md

 This is a very simple collection of MIDI data utilities for JavaScript.
 They are meant to work with raw MIDI data (e.g. bytes), not with MIDI devices themselves.
 These libraries do not depend on any 3rd-party library so far.

-For connecting to MIDI devices and receiving/sending MIDI data, I can suggest the very good [node-midi](http://github.com/justinlatimer/node-midi) library for Node.
+For connecting to MIDI devices and receiving/sending MIDI data, I can suggest the very good [node-midi](http://github.com/justinlatimer/node-midi) Node library.
+Check it out!

 For using any of the libraries, you simply need to include the relevant JavaScript file into your HTML page (or 'require' it if using Node).
 For example: